cpacker/MemGPT/TERMS.md

 **No Class Actions**.
 You may resolve disputes with us only on an individual basis; you may not bring a claim as a plaintiff or a class member in a class, consolidated, or representative action. **Class arbitrations, class actions, private attorney general actions, and consolidation with other arbitrations are not permitted.**

 **Governing Law**.
 You agree that these Terms, and your use of MemGPT, are governed by California law, in the United States of America, without regard to its principles of conflicts of law.

+**Creative Commons Sharealike License**.
+This document is derived from the [Automattic legalmattic repository](https://github.com/Automattic/legalmattic) distributed under a Creative Commons Sharealike license.
+Thank you Automattic!